myhealthdata/myhealthdata.github.io/README.md

 5. User-focused solution, in which the Individuals will always be at the forefront of institutions, whether they are governments or for-profit entities.

 In short, the agentes information flows will be able to produce, transmit and generate the social capital of a health built by all.

+If you agree with these terms and would like to join us tweet your reasons why and use #myhealthdata